- Phone: (651) 429-9026

 Meet two days a week for bible study as well as plan and participate in special events, like the Wild Game Dinner in the winter.

 Enjoy a casual game of golf at area courses.

 Connect to God through yoga.
-Six-week sessions occur throughout the year.
+Six- to eight-week sessions occur throughout the year.

 A fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 A support group for family members of those with addiction.

 Make dough, bake bread, and host guests and groups related to the bread ministry.